 In Ancient Chinese philosophy, Yin and Yang is a concept of dualism; all things have two facets: a Yin aspect and a Yang aspect; nothing is purely good or purely bad.
 The two qualities oppose each other while at the same time complement each other.
-Yin and Yang must, necessarily, contain within themselves the possibility of opposition and change; the separation and the interaction and merging.
+Yin and Yang must necessarily contain the possibility of opposition and change; the separation and the interaction and merging.
 Yin and Yang create each other, control each other, and transform into each other; what creates the physical world.

 To the ancient Chinese the life-force energy “Qi” is the underlying energy that gives life to all physical things.
 The physical world is one of qi vibration, alternating between yin and yang energies, producing all physical things.
 Yin/Yang: Two halves that mutually form the wholeness of Qi.
 The mixing of the two energies makes life possible.
 When life-force energy is appropriately balanced between Yin and Yang, it flows smoothly maintaining and promoting a good state of physical and emotional health.
 Unfortunately, today’s life’s stress tends to affect negatively the flow of Qi, and therefore damages our state of health and wellbeing.